-Dick Pole was a 6'3", 200-lb. right-handed pitcher who first broke in with the Red Sox in 1973.
-Born October 13, 1950, in Trout Creek in Michigan’s Upper Peninsula, one of the few Yoopers who worked a major league mound.
+Dick Pole was a 6-foot-3, 200-pound right-handed pitcher who broke in with the Red Sox in 1973.
+Born on October 13, 1950, in Trout Creek in Michigan’s Upper Peninsula, one of the few Yoopers who worked a major-league mound.
 Richard Henry Pole was signed as a free agent by the Boston Red Sox in 1969.
 He worked his way up through the minors fairly steadily, and when Ray Culp (2-6 at the time) experienced prolonged numbness in his hand, Culp was put on the disabled list and Pole was summoned to take his place.
-Pole debuted on August 3, 1973, wearing # 45 for the Boston Red Sox.
+Pole debuted on August 3, 1973, wearing number 45.

-After signing with the Sox in 1969, Pole was sent to Greenville in the Western Carolina League, posting a 13-10 record with a 3.18 ERA, leading the league in shutouts with three, and games started with 25.
-At season’s end, he appeared in two games for Winter Haven in the Florida State League, losing both of them despite giving up just two earned runs.
-He started with Winter Haven in 1970, moving on near the end of the year to Winston-Salem.
-In 1971, he spent the year with Pawtucket, then a Double A affiliate (8-7, 2.76 ERA).
-The following year, he made Triple A with Louisville.
-When the Sox established their Triple A team in Pawtucket, Pole returned for the 1973 season, going 12-9 and throwing a seven-inning 2-0 no-hitter against Peninsula on June 23.
-He led the International League with a 2.03 ERA and earned himself the call up to the big league club.
+After signing with the Red Sox in 1969, Pole was sent to Greenville in the Western Carolinas League, posting a 13-10 record with a 3.18 ERA, leading the league with three shutouts and 25 games started.
+At season’s end he appeared in two games for Winter Haven in the Florida State League, losing both despite giving up just two earned runs.
+He started with Winter Haven in 1970, moving on near the end of the season to Winston-Salem.
+In 1971 he spent the year with Pawtucket, then a Double-A affiliate (8-7, 2.76 ERA).
+The following year, he made Triple-A with Louisville.
+When the Red Sox established their Triple-A team in Pawtucket, Pole returned for the 1973 season, going 12-9 and throwing a seven-inning, 2-0 no-hitter against Peninsula on June 23.
+For players with more than 80 innings, he led the International League with a 2.03 ERA and earned himself the call-up to the big-league club.1

-The following year, 1974, Pole was called up from Pawtucket in late June when Rick Wise was put on the DL.
-He filled in for a few weeks (June 22 through July 13), then went back to the minors until called up again at the start of September.
-His most impressive stint came on September 8 when Juan Marichal could get only one out in the first inning, tagged for four earned runs.
-Pole pitched for seven full innings, allowing just two more runs and keeping the Red Sox in the game against the Brewers.
+The following year, 1974, Pole was called up from Pawtucket in late June when Rick Wise was put on the disabled list.
+He filled in for a few weeks (June 22 through July 13), then went back to the minors until he was called up again at the start of September.
+His most impressive stint came on September 8 when the Red Sox’ Juan Marichal could get only one out in the first inning, tagged for four earned runs.
+Pole pitched for seven full innings, allowing just two more runs and keeping the Red Sox in the game against the Milwaukee Brewers.
 The Red Sox came from behind and won the game, 8-6, and Dick got the win.
 The win edged Boston into a tie for first place with the Orioles.
-In all, he put in 45 innings of work, mostly in relief, with a 1-1 record, and an improved 4.20 ERA.
+In all, Pole put in 45 innings of work, mostly in relief, with a 1-1 record, and an improved 4.20 ERA.

-After missing two full months, he was reactivated on September 1 and got in four more starts in September, throwing three scoreless innings in relief against the Yankees in a relief appearance on September 1, and winning a 3-1 game against the Orioles on September 4.
-Pole surrendered 11 home runs in just 89 2/3 innings of play.
+After missing two full months, Pole was reactivated on September 1 and got in four more starts in September, throwing three scoreless innings in relief against the Yankees on September 1, and winning a 3-1 game against the Orioles on September 4.
+Pole surrendered 11 home runs in just 89⅔ innings of play.

-Pole’s only appearance in postseason playoffs play came in Game Five of the 1975 World Series.
+Pole’s only appearance in postseason play came in Game Five of the 1975 World Series.
 Both the Reds and the Red Sox had two wins.
-After seven innings at Cincinnati’s Riverfront Stadium, the Reds held a 5-1 lead, all charged to Sox starter Reggie Cleveland.
-Jim Willoughby threw two scoreless innings and Sox manager Darrell Johnson asked Pole to pitch the eighth.
-He faced two batters – Johnny Bench and Tony Perez – and walked them both.
+After seven innings at Cincinnati’s Riverfront Stadium, the Reds held a 5-1 lead, all charged to Red Sox starter Reggie Cleveland.
+Jim Willoughby threw two scoreless innings and Sox manager Darrell Johnson sent Pole in to pitch the eighth.
+He faced two batters – Johnny Bench and Tony Perez – and walked both.
 Johnson came out with the hook and brought in Diego Segui.
 On back-to-back fly balls, Bench took third and then scored.
-Pole’s postseason ERA is thus infinity, charged with one earned run in zero innings pitched.
+Pole’s postseason ERA is thus infinity; he is charged with one earned run in zero innings pitched.
 It could have been worse: Perez had already homered twice earlier in the game.

 One of his better performances in 1976 came on May 22, facing the Yankees at the Stadium.
-Pole started the game and pitched 8 1/3 shutout innings, holding New York to just four hits.
+Pole started the game and pitched 8⅓ shutout innings, holding New York to just four hits.
 He was tiring, and Tom House came on in relief, with House finally losing 1-0 in the bottom of the 11th.
-His year-end ERA was a respectable enough 4.33.
+Pole’s year-end ERA was a respectable enough 4.33.

 Pole began the 1977 season on the disabled list.
-His first appearance came in Boston on May 4, when Pole was brought in to relieve Stan Thomas, with Boston holding a 4-1 lead.
-Pole walked the first batter he faced, former battery mate Carlton Fisk.
+His first appearance came in Boston on May 4, when he was brought in to relieve Stan Thomas with Boston holding a 4-1 lead.
+Pole walked the first batter he faced, former batterymate Carlton Fisk.
 Dwight Evans bunted Fisk to second, and Fisk advanced to third on a wild pitch.
 Bernie Carbo walked and then Butch Hobson singled Fisk home.
 Pole got the next two batters, though, and the game was soon over, Seattle scoring just once in the top of the ninth.

 Pole was indeed thinking more.
 He said the years in Mexico had helped him in this regard, when he had begun to follow up on something Luis Tiant had told him in Boston.
-In 1999, he told the Los Angeles Times, “Luis Tiant always said I should throw changeups, but I was young and hard-headed and relied too much on my fastball.
-It didn’t help then, but it helped me in my coaching life."
-Pole’s more patient philosophy helped turn around the career of one of the Cubs’ young pitchers, Greg Maddux.
-Just starting his second full year of play, Maddux came to training camp with a 6-18 record and an ERA of over 5.50.
-With Pole as his pitching coach in 1988, Maddux posted a 3.18 ERA and won 18 games (18-8) and he credits Pole who, he says, "taught me how to throw pitches."
-In July 2005, after recording his 3,000th career K, Maddux told Rick Gano of the Associated Press: “I remember when Dick Pole told me one day, ‘Why don’t you stop trying to strike guys out?
+In 1999 Pole told the Los Angeles Times, “Luis Tiant always said I should throw changeups, but I was young and hardheaded and relied too much on my fastball.
+It didn’t help then, but it helped me in my coaching life.”3 Pole’s more patient philosophy helped turn guide the career of one of the Cubs’ young pitchers, Greg Maddux.
+Just starting his second full year of play, Maddux came to training camp with an 8-18 record in 1987 and an ERA of over 5.50.
+With Pole as his pitching coach in 1988, Maddux posted a 3.18 ERA and won 18 games (18-8), and he credited Pole, who, he said, “taught me how to throw pitches.”4 In July 2005, after recording his 3,000th career K, Maddux told Rick Gano of the Associated Press: “I remember when Dick Pole told me one day, ‘Why don’t you stop trying to strike guys out?
 Just try to get them out, and you’ll probably strike out as many guys, if not more.
 He was right.
 I’ve always tried with two strikes just to make a pitch and get the guy out.
-You get a lot of strikeouts just on accident."
+You get a lot of strikeouts just on accident.”5

 John Thorn and Pete Palmer, Total Baseball, 7th edition.